TwinPush/api-docs/user-manual-en.md

 By clicking on Create new notification you get into the Push Composer.

-The Push Composer will show you a series of tabs: Push, Content, Target, Schedule, Advanced and Summary and will take you by default to the Psuh tab.
-The composer will also show you a phone simulation on the right side of the screen, where you can see how your notification will show to users when receive it in an Android or iOS device.
+The Push Composer will show you a series of tabs: Push, Content, Target, Schedule and Advanced and will take you by default to the Psuh tab.
+The composer will also show you a phone simulation on the right side of the screen, where you can see how your notification will show to the users when receive it in an Android as well as in an iOS device.

-To send a notification, the minimum required fields to complete are: the Alert, under the Push tab, and at least one Target, other options will help you to enhace your notifications, to perform different actions when the user clicks over the notification, to choose your target users or to schedule your notifications so you can send them whenever you want.
+To send a notification, the minimum required fields to complete are: the Alert, under the Push tab, and at least one Target, other options will help you to enhace your notifications, to perform different actions when the user clicks over the notification, to choose your target users or to schedule your notifications so you can automatically send them whenever you want.

 [![](http://i.imgur.com/ScVSXx6l.png)](http://i.imgur.com/ScVSXx6.png)

 #### Push
 Use this tab to write your notification.
 The notification itself is sent in plain text.
-When composing the message take into account that smartphones with outdated operative systems are limited to notifications size of arround 250 characters, it means that in those 250 characters you should include your plain text message and the rich text or the URL, that you may want to add at the *Content* tab.
+When composing the message take into account that smartphones with outdated operative systems are limited to notifications size of around 250 characters, that means that you should fit your plain text message, the rich text or the URL in those 250 characters.
+You can add rich text or an external URL at the *Content* tab.

 If you want your notifications reach most devices correctly, try to create concise messages and use URL shorteners whenever you can.

-* **Tittle**: It's first line of the notification, it will show highlighted in the device.
+* **Tittle**: It's first line of the notification, it will be shown highlighted in the device.
 * **Alert**: Write here the body of your message in plain text.
 * **Mailbox**: Mark this checkbox to make this notification get saved in the user's mailbox, in this way the user can review it whenever he wants.